 A regular dental exam will make your smile cleaner, brighter, and more youthful.
 It is important to follow a good oral hygiene routine after the dental exam in order to maintain healthy teeth and gums.
 After the examination, our dentist will give you specific recommendations to help you maintain your oral health and overall well-being.

-In most cases, the dentist will recommend visiting the dental office every six months after completing treatment for any oral issue discovered.
-Depending on the severity of the patient’s oral health condition, the dental professional might recommend more frequent checkup appointments.
+The dentist will often recommend you return to the dental office every six months after completing the checkup or the treatment for any identified oral conditions.
+If the patient’s oral health condition is more complex, the dentist may recommend more frequent visits.

 To learn more about what happens during a dental exam, schedule an appointment with Dr. Jayme A. Oliveira Filho at Alencar Family Dentistry.
 To get in touch, call (757) 546-0301, book on our website, or visit us at 711 Greenbrier Pkwy Suite 101, Chesapeake, VA 23320.